|

 Bakken deer park

-The world’s oldest amusement park, now 426 years old, is set in Bakken deer park (officially Dyrehavsbakken) just north of the city.
+The world’s oldest amusement park, now 426 years old, is set in Bakken deer park (officially Dyrehavsbakken) just north of the city – less than 20 minutes by train, plus a short walk to get there.

-There are more rollercoasters in this veteran Copenhagen family attraction, around 400 deer roaming free and if you’re feeling homesick, a London bus converted into a pub.
+There are more rollercoasters in this veteran Copenhagen family attraction, around 400 deer roaming free – and if you’re from the UK and feeling homesick, a London bus converted into a pub.

 If you’re visiting Copenhagen with a toddler or younger kids, there are gentle rides too as well as a traditional carousel and little train, plus other amusements.